 This article first appeared in the Morning Brief.
 Get the Morning Brief sent directly to your inbox every Monday to Friday by 6:30 a.m.
 ET.
 Subscribe

-Today’s newsletter is by Julie Hyman, anchor and correspondent at Yahoo Finance.
-Follow Julie on Twitter @juleshyman.
+Today’s newsletter is by Brian Sozzi, an editor-at-large and anchor at Yahoo Finance.
+Follow Sozzi on Twitter @BrianSozzi and on LinkedIn.
 Read this and more market news on the go with the Yahoo Finance App.

 What to Watch Today